MahmoudRe/react-one-modal/docs/focus.md

 ### Focus-attempt

-To mitigate any potential issue mentioned above, One Modal takes different approach.
-If no element is available with `autofocus` attribute, it actually attempt focus via `focus()` method on each element within the active modal-sheet element traversing the DOM depth-first from the start to the end.
-When a focus attempt does succeed, this element is considered a focusable element by the definition of that specific browser.
+To mitigate any potential issue mentioned above, One Modal takes different approach, by checking `tabindex` first to ensure the element is tabbable, and not only focusable, then attempting focus via `focus()` method on each element within the active modal-sheet element traversing the DOM depth-first from the start to the end.
+When the element doesn't have negative `tabindex`, and focus-attempt succeed, this element is considered a tab-focusable element by the definition of that specific browser.
 In this way, we don't have to keep the list of focusable elements up-to-date, and keep the decision of determining if element is focusable or not to the browser.

 > The HTMLElement.focus() method sets focus on the specified element, **if it can be focused**.
 >